forsyde/aesa-radar/docs/text/00_Intro.md

 ## Using This Document

 **PREREQUISITES:** the document assumes that the reader is familiar with the functional programming language [Haskell](https://www.haskell.org/), its syntax, and the usage of a Haskell interpreter (e.g. [`ghci`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html)).
 Otherwise, we recommend consulting at least the introductory chapters of one of the following books by @Lipovaca11 and @hutton-2016 or other recent books in Haskell.
 The reader also needs to be familiar with some basic ForSyDe modeling concepts, such as _process constructor_, _process_ or _signal_.
-We recommend going through at least the online getting started [tutorial on ForSyDe-Shallow](https://forsyde.github.io/forsyde-shallow/getting_started) or (optionally) the one [on ForSyDe-Atom](https://forsyde.github.io/forsyde-atom/assets/manual.pdf), and if possible, consulting the (slightly outdated) book chapter on ForSyDe [@Sander2017].
+We recommend going through at least the online getting started [tutorial on ForSyDe-Shallow](https://forsyde.github.io/forsyde-shallow/getting_started) or the one [on ForSyDe-Atom](https://forsyde.github.io/forsyde-atom/assets/manual.pdf), and if possible, consulting the (slightly outdated) book chapter on ForSyDe [@Sander2017].

 This document has been created using literate programming.
 This means that all code shown in the listings is compilable and executable.
 There are two types of code listing found in this document.
 This style